 CAS involves at least three parties: a client web browser, the web application requesting authentication, and the CAS server.
 It may also involve a back-end service, such as a database server, that does not have its own HTTP interface but communicates with a web application.

 When the client browser visits an application to authenticate to it, the application redirects it to the CAS server.
 CAS validates the client's authenticity, usually by checking a username and password against a database (such as SQL or Active Directory).

 If the authentication succeeds, CAS returns the client to the application by passing along a security ticket.
 The application then validates the ticket by contacting CAS over a secure connection and providing its own service identifier and the ticket.
 CAS then gives the application trusted information about whether a particular user has successfully authenticated.

 When CAS is configured, users are redirected to the CAS login and logout pages as opposed to the standard Omni CMS login page.
 The user enters their login credentials, which are then passed back to the Modern Campus server using SSL encryption.
 CAS then authenticates, compares the username with the usernames configured in Omni CMS and, if everything validates, the user is granted access to Omni CMS.
 Omni CMS usernames must match usernames on the CAS server in order to be authenticated and logged in via CAS.

 If the CAS is not signed by a public Internet Certificate Authority (CA), it must be provided to be installed on the Modern Campus server before Omni CMS can authenticate via CAS.
-If you need to whitelist Omni CMS Services in CAS "Services" panel, use the URL of the Omni CMS login page.
+To enable (whitelist) the domain name for Omni CMS Services, go to the CAS "Services" panel, use the URL of the Omni CMS login page.